 Despite the loss of the daffodil farmers throughout the years, Pierce County is still fertile ground, continuing to sprout new ideas and ways of thinking, ingenuity, industry, and innovation.
 The parade still hosts the beautiful golden daffodil flowers and the festival flourishes throughout Puyallup Valley.
 Today’s participating high school bands, parade floats, businesses, and community organizations hold strong ties to the streets were the parade travels.

 2023 Daffodil Parades

-The Daffodil Festival is made up of many smaller events and parades.
-For more information, visit the Daffodil Festival website.
+The Daffodil Festival is a community celebration that includes many smaller events and the following parades.

 - Tacoma – 10:15 AM (Pacific Ave from 12th to 21st Streets)

 - Puyallup – 12:45 PM (7th Ave SW at 5th SW to S Meridian, W Meeker Ave, 3rd St SW, 4th Ave SW)